pippinbarr/cart263-2021/topics/jquery/jquery-overview.md

 }
 ```

-Here we check if the `href` attribute of our link does indeed point it to `https://thi.cc` and if so we rewrite the text of the link to be more descriptive!
+Here we check if the `href` attribute of our link does indeed point to `https://thi.cc` and if so we rewrite the text of the link to be more descriptive!

 ---